digst/cloud/design.md

 - In corporation with SIT establish a forum for service lifecycle decisions for the platform and toolchain, and continuously publish an updated feature catalogue (6.1.1).
 - In corporation with SIT provide access to guides, training and courses for existing and prospective users of the GovCloud on using the platform and toolchain in accordance with the Federated Digital Architecture (6.3)
+- Assist SIT in ensuring that the GovCloud PaaS is compliant with best government practices on GDPR and cyber security

 SIT shall in the role of GovCloud PaaS Provider: